-Home to Humboldt State University, Arcata is located just ten minutes north of Eureka and framed by the Pacific Ocean on the west, forested hills on the east, the Mad River on the North, and Humboldt Bay to the south.
+Home to Humboldt State University, Arcata is located just ten minutes north of Eureka and framed by the Pacific Ocean on the west, forested hills on the east, the Mad River to the North, and Humboldt Bay to the south.
 At the center of Arcata is the Plaza, surrounded by various local businesses such as bookstores, coffee shops, and restaurants.
 You'll find a farmers' market on Saturday mornings, complete with music, hula-hoopers, and local goodies.
 Corporations aren't allowed in the downtown area — take a break from city life and come check out all of the unique local places to eat and drink.

 Take a walk or ride your bike on the scenic Hammond Trail, a paved trail that runs parallel to the coast from one end of McKinleyville to the other.
-Visit local beaches to spend the day kayaking, surfing, fishing or taking a leisurely stroll looking for treasures.
-Many outdoor adventures are just minutes away; bird watching, hiking and camping in State Parks and forests, some of the best river fishing in the world, whitewater rafting trips, horseback riding or taking photos of Roosevelt elk in their natural habitat.
-Attend a variety of festivals all over Humboldt, including their very own Pony Express Days.
+Visit local beaches to spend the day kayaking, surfing, fishing, or taking a leisurely stroll looking for treasures.
+Many outdoor adventures are just minutes away: bird watching, hiking, and camping in State Parks and forests, some of the best river fishing in the world, whitewater rafting trips, horseback riding, or taking photos of Roosevelt elk in their natural habitat.
+You can also attend a variety of festivals all over Humboldt, including McKinleyville's very own Pony Express Days.

 Don’t miss summer in Fortuna (aka the Friendly City), located just south of Eureka.
-Start with a week of thrilling events to celebrate the Fortuna Rodeo, then onto the epic Auto Expo, a spectacular 4th of July fireworks extravaganza, Hops in Humboldt (featuring over 50 breweries, sunshine, food, and live local music, but postponed until 2021), and ending in the Apple Harvest Festival — it’s everything summer should be!
+Start with a week of thrilling events to celebrate the Fortuna Rodeo, then onto the epic Auto Expo, a spectacular 4th of July fireworks extravaganza, Hops in Humboldt (featuring over 50 breweries, sunshine, food, and live local music, but postponed due to COVID-19), and ending in the Apple Harvest Festival — it’s everything summer should be!
 Not in town for summer?
 You’ll still find tasty treats, historic charm, and flowers on every corner of Main Street.